mihayounas/mihayounas/README.md

 <h2 align="center"> Glad to see you here!  <h2/>
-<div align="center">I'm  Mihaela, the Full Stack Developer who's ready to take your web development to new heights!
+<div align="center">I'm  Mihaela, the Full-Stack Developer who's ready to take your web development to new heights!
 With my passion for coding and innovative thinking,I will bring your ideas to life and create a UX that will keep your customers coming back for more.
 Buckle up and get ready to launch your web development projects with me!
 Sky is the limit ! 🚀</div>

 <br/>